ryzokuken/mf2-docs/guide-v2.md

 ## What is a "Message"?

 Messages are user-visible strings, often with variable elements like names, numbers and dates.
-Message strings are typically translated into the different languages of a UI, and translators move around the variable elements according to the grammar of the target language.
+Message strings are typically translated into the different languages of a UI, and translators rearrange the variable elements according to the grammar of the target language.

-Simple (static) messages can be written as-is, since the default mode is "text mode".
+Simple (static) messages can be written without special syntax, since the default mode is "text mode".

 **EXAMPLE**
 ```
 This is a message.
 ```

 For more complex messages, you need to switch into "code mode" by using a set of double braces (`{{...}}`).
-This is syntax you might be familiar with from the templating ecosystem of tools and programming languages.
+This is syntax you might be familiar with from templating languages.

 **EXAMPLE**
 ```